ARMmbed/mbed-os-5-docs/docs/migrating/migrate-from-mbed-os-2-to-5.md

 <h1 id="enabling-bare-metal">Enabling Mbed OS bare metal</h1>

 Enabling the Mbed OS bare metal profile allows you to build Mbed OS without an RTOS.
 To enable it, you have to complete the [migration to Mbed OS 5](#migrating-to-mbed-os-5).
-Once the migration is complete, you can enable Mbed OS bare metal by following the instructions in the [bare metal example](../reference/bare-metal-example-application.html).
+Once the migration is complete, you can enable Mbed OS bare metal by following the instructions in the [bare metal usage guide](../bare-metal/using-the-bare-metal-profile.html).